Rod28/react-responsive-detecter/README.md

   ```

-  > This will cause only 4 breakpoints to be considered, from 0 to 399 as a init, from 400 to 949 for SM, from 950 to 1279 for MD, and 1280 onwards for LG.
+  > This will cause only 4 breakpoints to be considered, from 0 to 399 as a INIT, from 400 to 949 for SM, from 950 to 1279 for MD, and 1280 onwards for LG.

   ---